-As we tune the shrouds and stays for another summer of sailing, I’m reminded of how easy it is to overlook the warning signs of an impending rig failure.
-Fishing around in the wayback machine, I found the below gem on inspecting your mast, rigging, chainplates, and turnbuckles.
+Wandering among the boats stored for winter on Michigan’s Upper Peninsula, many with their masts removed and in storage, I’m reminded of how easy it is to overlook the warning signs of an impending rig failure.
+I figured that now, when some of us have our masts within reach from ground-level, would be a good time to share again this report on inspecting your mast, rigging, chainplates, and turnbuckles.
 It’s as pertinent today as it was then, back in the black-and-white, courier-font days.

 How frequently do you bother removing spreader boots and taping to check the condition of the spreaders and rigging?
 No matter how well the spreader ends are protected, and whether you use ready-made vinyl spreader boots or conventional rigging tape, water will get through to the fittings inside.
 On a boat used in saltwater, the corrosive nature can cause rapid disintegration of aluminum fittings (nevermind the fact that the spreaders might be 25 feet or more off the water).
 The thorough taping job you did on the spreader ends may actually accelerate the problem by holding in water.